 To provide a better understanding of the differences, let’s define them.

-What is mobile first design?
+What is a mobile-first design?
 This is a web design built with a focus on mobiles from the beginning (that is, its interface is arranged in such a way that it would be convenient to use even on the smallest smartphone display) and only then adapted to larger viewports (tablets, laptops, PCs).

 In turn, adaptive and responsive web designs are somewhat different.